 Does Shakespeare at Home issue other resources?

 Yes.
 We provide additional educational resources within each activity which are more accessible to read in closer detail on an electronic device.
-In order to save on paper they don't need to be printed unless you want too.
+In order to save on paper they don't need to be printed unless you want to.

 Can I share my free activities with others?